limazix/energy-compliance-analyzer/README.md

       - Ensure the entire value of this variable is a single, valid JSON string, enclosed in single or double quotes as per your shell/`.env` syntax.
     - `NEXT_PUBLIC_GEMINI_API_KEY`: Used by Genkit flows in Next.js (for chat).
 Also used as a fallback by Firebase Functions during local emulation if `GEMINI_API_KEY` env var or `functions.config().gemini.api_key` is not set.
     - `GEMINI_API_KEY` (optional in `.env`): If you set this variable in your root `.env` file, it will be prioritized by the emulated Firebase Functions over `NEXT_PUBLIC_GEMINI_API_KEY` and `functions.config()`.
 This is useful if you want to use a different key for functions emulation than for Next.js server actions.
 For deployed functions, this key must be set as a runtime environment variable directly in GCP or via Firebase CLI's `functions:config:set gemini.api_key=...`.
+    - `GOOGLE_APPLICATION_CREDENTIALS`: Essential for Server Actions using the Firebase Admin SDK (e.g., for Pub/Sub) to authenticate when running locally.
+Ensure this path is correct.

 5.  **Authorized Domains in Firebase Authentication:**
     In the Firebase Console (`electric-magnitudes-analizer` > Authentication > Settings > Authorized domains), add `localhost` and other development domains (e.g., `*.cloudworkstations.dev`).